How To Toughen Fingertips For Guitar Playing?

 Electric guitars are much easier to play and learn due to thinner strings and lower action.
 When I’m talking about toughening up your fingertips then any bass guitar with standard strings will do the job also.

-The thicker the strings the more strenuous they are on the fingers.
-This allows for greater callus development.
+The thicker the strings, the more strenuous they are on the fingers, allowing for greater development by accelerating callus building.
 Practicing with heavy gauge instead of lighter gauge strings will allow your fingertips to toughen up faster.

 ways to toughen fingers for guitar